 Excel is a very powerful software.
 We can perform numerous operations on our datasets with many different Excel tools and features.
 Using various charts and graphs, you can clearly and effectively present survey results.
 A Doughnut Chart is the best way to visualize the performance of any goal or target.
 This chart is straightforward and usually displays a single metric.
 Comparison between 2 different things can be easily visualized with this Doughnut Chart.
 In this article, we’ll show you the step-by-step procedures to Change Color Based on Value in Excel Doughnut Chart.

-Step by Step Procedures to Change Color Based on Value in Excel Doughnut Chart
+How to Change Color Based on Value in Excel Doughnut Chart: Easy Ways

 Doughnut Charts are useful in numerous practical cases.
 We can also make the chart dynamic.
 By dynamic we mean, the respective slices in the chart can change color based on our input.
 Therefore, go through the steps below carefully to Change the Color based on the input value in Excel Doughnut Chart.